stephcrete/REST-API-Design-Guide-Wiki/CRUD-Retrieve-Collection.md

 Collections can be very large.
 For this reason, all collection responses SHOULD be paginated.
 Refer to the pagination section to see how this works.

 ⚠️ AVOID at all costs requesting many elements in a collection.
 Prefer issuing smaller, more targeted requests in order to limit the number of resources to retrieve at once.
 This is important for performance, but also for client costs & resource usage (e.g., bandwidth, memory consumption, page rendering speed, etc).

+# No results
+When there are no entries matching the criteria, just return the same data structure with an empty "items" array (i.e., do not return a 404!).